talos-security/SEBASTiAn/README.md

 ## ❱ Credits

-This software was developed for research purposes at Talos in collaboration with the Computer Security Lab (CSecLab).
+This software was developed for research purposes in collaboration with the [Computer Security Lab (CSecLab)](https://www.csec.it/).
 ## ❱ Team

 * [Davide Caputo](https://csec.it/people/davide_caputo/) - Research Assistant & Developer